AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ### Add yourself as a user

-At this point, if `Luma Tutorial Platform` was your _only_ Experience Platform product profile, you still would not be able to log into the Experience Platform user interface.
+At this point, if `Luma Tutorial Platform` was your _only_ Experience Platform product profile, you still would not be able to log into Experience Platform's user interface.
 To do that you need to be a _user_ in the product profile.
 Fortunately, since you are an _admin_ of a product profile, you can add yourself as a _user_!

 1. Go to the **[!UICONTROL Users]** tab
 1. Click the **[!UICONTROL Add User]** button